New Minimally Invasive Treatments for Varicose Veins

 “We take an individualized approach for treating our patients,” Dr. Rabkin says.
 “Based on the initial evaluation, we offer an individual treatment plan for every patient that provides the best experience and outcome, and fits best for the severity and extent of the disease.”

 Brigham and Women’s accredited Vein Care Centers are in Newton, Foxborough, and South Weymouth.
-For more information, visit brighamandwomens.org.This post is a sponsored collaboration between Brigham and Women's Hospital and Boston magazine's advertising department.
+For more information, visit brighamandwomens.org.This is a paid partnership between Brigham and Women's Hospital and Boston Magazine's City/Studio